SuadeLabs/fire/documentation/properties/purpose.md

 ### commitments
 *needs definition*

+### msr
+Describes an account that holds mortgage servicing assets, also known as Mortgage Servicing Rights (MSRs), which are assets representing the contractual right to collect and process payments on a pool of mortgage loans on behalf of investors.

 ### tax
 Describes an account representing the amount of tax paid, received or deferred for the reporting period by the reporting entity.